How To Speed Up A Wireless Network

 Typical symptoms include significant slowdown when browsing, intermittent loss of internet access and a low ‘bar rating’ when looking at the wireless signal strength meter in Windows (2 bars or less is a poor signal and likely to cause issues).

-Location Of Router – If your wireless device (e.g. laptop or netbook) is simply too far away from the wireless router you will not get a good wireless signal.
+Location Of Router – If your wireless device (e.g. laptop or netbook) is simply too far away from the router you will not get a good wifi signal.
 Likewise, wireless signals degrade if passing through walls or other obstructions (two thin walls is usually the maximum).

-1. Simplest (but often not practical) – move closer to the wireless router or move the wireless router to a room providing better coverage around the house.
+1. Simplest (but often not practical) – move closer to the router or move the router to a room providing better coverage around the house.

-1. Set your wireless router to use only channel 1 or 6 or 11 to avoid interference.
+1. Set your router to use only channel 1 or 6 or 11 to avoid interference.

 Note: some routers offer ‘Automatic channel scanning’ which is supposed to search channels to find the one least used and prevent interference – in our experience this does not usually work very well so we set the channel manually as above.
 See our article on how to set up a wireless router for more detail.